yanpla/yanplaRoles/README.md

 ## Guesser

 The Guesser is a modifier for Impostors that grants the ability to guess a player's role and kill them, however if the guesser's guess is wrong the guesser will die instead.

+## Amnesiac

+The Amnesiac is a neutral role without a win condition.
+They are roleless.
+However, they can remember a role by finding a dead player.
+Once they remember their role, they go on to try win with their new win condition.

 ## Credits
 - **[MiraApi](https://github.com/All-Of-Us-Mods/MiraAPI)**: Among Us modding API and utility library, Captain Modifier.